Sisley (company): In popular culture

 In a 2015 article by Gwyneth Paltrow's "lifestyle brand" GOOP, Sisley Paris, appears in a list of the 9 'Most Luxurious' body treatments in the world.
-Sisley is included for the Sisley Supremya Facial at the Sense Spa in the Carlyle Hotel, New York, which involves "massaging a laundry list of wildly-expensive Sisley creams and serums into your skin."
+Sisley is included for the Sisley Supremya Facial at the Sense Spa in the Carlyle Hotel, New York City, which involves "massaging a laundry list of wildly-expensive Sisley creams and serums into your skin."
 The at-home version of the experience from a "bottle of Supremya Night serum ($795, sisley-paris.com) costs more than the facial at the Carlyle; it does last longer, however".

 The skincare range is mentioned on the popular Francophile website 'Everyday Parisian'; in an article about Sisley skincare features, one product is highlighted with "This one is a splurge but works the best!"

 Sisley Sileÿa Eye and Lip Contour Cream (£115) appeared in a 2014 Guardian Beauty review, with the comment "you're paying for that umlaut [sic]".